 Days with 3 races:

-- Race length to be kept to 40 minutes for the leading boat.
+Race length to be minimum 45 minutes for the leading boat.

 The starting sequence will be as follows: